Napa Valley College

-SKILLS are required to perform multiple, highly complex, technical tasks with a need to periodically upgrade skills in order to meet changing job conditions.
-Specific skill based competencies required to satisfactorily perform the functions of the job include: administering personnel policies and practices; applying pertinent codes, policies, regulations and/or laws; operating standard office equipment including utilizing pertinent software applications; planning and managing multiple projects; preparing and maintaining accurate records; and training, developing and supervising staff.
+SKILLS are required to perform multiple, highly complex, technical tasks with a need to occasionally upgrade skills in order to meet changing job conditions.
+Specific skill based competencies required to satisfactorily perform the functions of the job include: analyzing data; conducting advanced legal research; analyzing laws and legal advice; developing memoranda of understanding and collective bargaining agreement language, board policy and administrative/regulations, human resources policies and procedures; providing good customer service; planning and managing projects; preparing and maintaining accurate records; operating standard office equipment; and utilizing pertinent software applications.

-KNOWLEDGE is required to perform algebra and/or geometry; read technical information, compose a variety of documents, and/or facilitate group discussions; and analyze situations to define issues and draw conclusions.
-Specific knowledge based competencies required to satisfactorily perform the functions of the job include: pertinent codes, policies, regulations and/or laws; federal and state grants management; accounting/bookkeeping principles; personnel processes; standard business practices; and concepts of grammar and punctuation.
+KNOWLEDGE is required to perform basic math, including calculations using fractions, percents, and/or ratios; read technical information, compose a variety of documents, and/or facilitate group discussions; and analyze situations to define issues and draw conclusions.
+Specific knowledge based competencies required to satisfactorily perform the functions of the job include: personnel system software; personnel practices applied within a college environment; and codes, regulations, and state and federal laws related to the job functions.

-Responsibilities include: working under limited supervision using standardized practices and/or methods; directing others within a small work unit; monitoring budget expenditures.
-Utilization of some resources from other work units is often required to perform the job’s functions.
-There is a continual opportunity to impact the organization’s services.
+Responsibilities include: working under limited supervision using standardized practices and/or methods; directing others within a department and/or large work unit; monitoring budget expenditures.
+Utilization of resources from other work units may be required to perform the job’s functions.
+There is some opportunity to significantly impact the organization’s services.

-The usual and customary methods of performing the job’s functions require the following physical demands: some lifting, carrying, pushing, and/or pulling, and significant fine finger dexterity.
-Generally the job requires 60% sitting, 20% walking, and 20% standing.
+The usual and customary methods of performing the job’s functions require the following physical demands: some lifting, carrying, pushing, and/or pulling, some stooping, kneeling, crouching, and/or crawling and significant fine finger dexterity.
+Generally, the job requires 80% sitting, 10% walking, and 10% standing.
 This job is performed in a generally clean and healthy environment.

-Five (5) years of experience in financial aid with increasing levels of responsibility.
+Five (5) years of Human Resources experience with increasing levels of responsibilities.